teor2345/walking-onions-wip/specs/02-endives-and-snips.md

     ; for some reason.
     IndexGroup = {
         ; A list of all the indices that are built for this index group.
-        ; An IndexIP may appear in at most one group per ENDIVE. indices : [ + IndexId ],
+        ; An IndexId may appear in at most one group per ENDIVE. indices : [ + IndexId ],
         ; A list of keys to delete from SNIPs to build this index group. omit_from_snips : [ *(int/tstr) ],